gaowanliang/DownloadBot/README.md

 * max-index：Maximum display quantity of download information, 10 pieces are recommended (to be improved in the future)
 * sign: Identification of this Bot, If multiple servers are required to connect to the same Bot, the specific server can be determined through this item.
 * language: Language of Bot output
-* downloadFolder: Aria2 download file save address
+* downloadFolder: Aria2 download file save address.If you do not use this parameter, enter `""`
+* moveFolder： The folder to which you want to move the files for the `downloadFolder`.
+If you do not use this parameter, enter `""`

 #### Currently supported languages and language tags
 | Languages           | Tag   |